piamanns/spellchecker/documentation/testing_document.md

 The program has been automatically tested using the _unittest_ framework.

 - The app logic class SpellCheckerService.py is tested with the class [TestSpellcheckerService](../src/tests/spellchecker_service_test.py).
 This test class also includes tests for the module providing the recursive implementation of traversing the trie and calculating Damerau-Levenshtein distances on the fly (distance_service_recursive).
-The tests cover all functionalities available through the application user interface, e.g. asserting that correct results are returned for both the baseline and recursive spell checker, both when entering misspelled and correctly spelled words, with or without a maximum edit distance set beforehand or neighbouring keys prioritized when searching for close match word suggestions.
+The tests cover all functionalities available through the application user interface, e.g. asserting that correct results are returned for both the baseline and recursive spell checker, both when entering misspelled and correctly spelled words, with or without a maximum edit distance set beforehand or neighbouring keys prioritised when searching for close match spelling suggestions.

 - The WordlistRepository class, handling the reading from and writing to the wordlist file on disk, is tested with the class [TestWordlistRepository](../src/tests/wordlist_repository_test.py).
 The tests utlize a separate wordlist, used for testing purposes only.
 The filename of the test wordlist is configured in the .env.test-file.
 The tests assert that reading from and writing to the wordlist file works as expected, and that words containing characters not in the allowed alphabet (as defined in [alphabet_utils.py](../src/services/alphabet_utils.py)) are skipped.